 In fulfillment of those responsibilities, the OGAG resolves to make the following recommendations regarding the Office of Open Government and its relationship to the Board of Ethics and Government Accountability (BEGA).
 It makes these recommendations in light of recent testimony given by BEGA's chair before the D.C.
 Council’s Committee on the Judiciary and Public Safety.

 Earlier this year BEGA announced a personnel change for the director of the Office of Open Government and subsequently its intention to change the working relationship between BEGA and the Office of Open Government, reducing the independence of the office.
-Since the office was staffed five years ago, its work has been lauded by District residents, and its enforcement actions have been upheld in court.
 The Open Government Advisory Group recommends to the Mayor, who appoints BEGA's members with approval from the Council, that the next appointment to BEGA be someone who supports vigorously enforcing the Open Meetings Act and Freedom of Information Act.

 The Council's Committee on the Judiciary and Public Safety has proposed in its Fiscal Year 2019 Budget Report a change to BEGA's establishment statute that would require "the Mayor to appoint at least one member of the Board with experience in open government and transparency," but it does not describe what constitutes such experience.
 If this change is enacted, OGAG resolves to begin prompt work with stakeholders of open government and transparency in the District to define what is "experience in open government and transparency" to inform the Mayor's future nominations of BEGA members.